kimanikevin254/kimanikevin254/README.md

 <h3>I'm a FullStack JavaScript Developer</h3>

-- Currently working on React projects
+- Currently working on React and Django projects
 - Looking to collaborate on MERN projects
 - Ask me about Web Development